mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 SQL Server does not support a native JSON data type. `VARCHAR` is usually used instead.

-This variable with JSON in it is used in all examples:
+This variable with JSON in it is used in many of the examples:

 ```sql
 DECLARE @json VARCHAR(MAX) =